sayshar/alpine-rpi-os/README.md

     `mv prometheus-2.27.1.linux-arm64 prometheus`

     `mv node_exporter-1.1.2.linux-arm64 node_exporter`

 3)  Follow the guide written in README.txt contained in the $HOME directory after installing cnode, scripts and services to start the services accordingly.

-# Why use AlpineOS on the Raspberry Pi?
-Here are some reasons:
-1) Very low memory consumption (~50MB utilised during idle vs ~350MB for Ubuntu 20.04).
-2) Lower CPU overhead (27 tasks/ 31 threads active for Alpine vs 57 tasks / 111 threads for Ubuntu when running cardano-node is running).
-3) Cooler Pi 😎 (Literally, CPU runs cooler because of the lower CPU overhead).
-4) And finally, why not?
-If you're gonna use static binaries, might as well take advantage of AlpineOS 😜